cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Use `INSERT` with the `RETURNING` Clause to Generate Unique IDs

-If something prevents you from using `UUID` to generate unique IDs, you might resort to monotonically increasing `INT` IDs using transactions.
-However, instead of using `INSERT`s with `SELECT`s to return IDs, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values) for improved performance.
+If something prevents you from using `UUID` to generate unique IDs, you might resort to using `INSERT`s with `SELECT`s to return IDs.
+Instead, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values) for improved performance.

 #### Generate Monotonically-Increasing Unique IDs